kidaa/Nexus/README.md

 magic language is arabic inspired for flavor

 Overall Goals:
-Mystcraft teleportation using leyline redirection iterdimensionally and Nexus focal points (requires 2 intersecting ley lines) for interdimension.
+Mystcraft teleportation using leyline redirection iterdimensionally and Nexus focal points (requires 2 intersecting ley lines) for interdimensional rift creation (Note the rift core is formed there and then contained in a Qur'a Matrix until ready to be used.
+Leylines and Nexus have a set amount of Qur'a (randomly determined at worldgen) and recharge over time.
+Recharging can be speadup via sacrificial magics, blood letting, animal or monster sacrifices all increase the stored Qur'a in a nexus or leyline.
+If a nexus is drained too low (<10%) it will start tearing about the land in a desperate attemtp to sustain itself (Similar to a hungry node)

 Magic system that allows the player to bend, and break the laws of physics using the magic that connects and binds reality itself to obtain direct manipulation of the weave.